Last updated 6 December 2023

 Nicotine is a relatively benign drug.
 Although it causes dependence, it presents very little risk to the user and even has some significant beneficial effects.

 Because of its association with smoking, many people incorrectly believe it is the harmful ingredient in tobacco smoke.
 However many independent expert bodies disagree:

 The vast majority of harm from smoking comes from tar, carbon monoxide, toxic gases and solid particles released by burning tobacco, not from the nicotine.

 Nicotine has mild effects such as temporarily increasing the pulse and blood pressure and narrowing the blood vessels.
 It can impair wound healing and raise blood glucose levels.

-The addictiveness of nicotine alone is also overrated.
-There are other ingredients in tobacco smoke which make nicotine more addictive (monoamine oxidase inhibitors).
-Cigarettes also deliver nicotine very quickly which increases its addictiveness.
-However, outside of tobacco smoke, nicotine is far less addictive.
+However, outside of tobacco smoke, nicotine is far less dependence-forming.
 For example, nicotine gum and patches have very low risk of dependence but are used long-term by some ex-smokers to prevent relapse.
-The behavioural, sensory and social aspects of smoking also enhance its addictiveness.
+The behavioural, sensory and social aspects of smoking also enhance dependence.

 No. This condition was not caused by nicotine vaping.

-In 2019, there was an outbreak of serious lung injury (EVALI) in the US in people who had recently vaped.
-This condition has now been clearly associated with black-market cannabis oils contaminated with vitamin E acetate, purchased from street dealers.
+In 2019, there was an outbreak of a serious lung injury EVALI (E-cigarette, or Vaping, product use-Associated Lung Injury) in the US in people who had recently vaped.
+This condition has now been clearly associated with vaping black-market cannabis (THC) oils contaminated with vitamin E acetate (VEA), purchased from street dealers.